Using baby strollers in Italy: all you need to know + best buys

 Bringing a stroller on Italian trains

-The type of storage space you get on train depends largely on the type of train you get (regional, high speed, Italo etc)
+The type of storage space you get on a train depends largely on the type of train you get (regional, high speed, Italo etc)

-Italy is so big and varied it is impossible to make a full list of ares that are stroller friendly and stroller unfriendly.
-This is an overview of the most popular places for families in Italy:
+Italy is so big and varied it is impossible to make a full list of areas that are stroller-friendly and stroller unfriendly.

 Florence – some bumpy roads but overall ok with strollers.
 Bring a carrier for the Uffizi (much easier without a stroller) and for the climb up Piazzale Michelangelo.
 Read our guide to Florence with kids here